zchee/golang-wiki/GoTalks.md

 [[video](http://www.youtube.com/watch?v=2KmHtgtEZ1s)]

-Get a feel for the language and its standard libraries and tools in thissession, where we go through installing Go and writing some simple but useful programs.
+Get a feel for the language and its standard libraries and tools in this session, where we go through installing Go and writing some simple but useful programs.

 ### Go Programming